UFGraphFR: Graph Federation Recommendation System based on User Text description features: Methodology

 \subsection{Privacy Protection}

-Under the federated learning framework, our approach inherits the privacy benefits of only storing private data locally for each user.
-However, when the client uploads parameters after each round, there is a certain risk of privacy disclosure.
-To address this risk, we try to introduce local differential privacy\cite{choi_guaranteeing_2018} to our method by adding a certain amount of Laplacian noise (be shown at Formula.\eqref{con:f2}) to the parameter before uploading it.
-In doing so, you can improve the effect of privacy protection without losing performance.
+Under the federated learning framework, our approach inherits the privacy benefit of keeping raw data locally on each user's device.
+However, the process of uploading model parameters after each training round presents potential privacy risks.
+To mitigate this, we incorporate local differential privacy (LDP) \cite{choi_guaranteeing_2018} by adding Laplacian noise (as shown in Formula \eqref{con:f2}) to the parameters before uploading them.
+This mechanism provides an additional layer of privacy protection by introducing uncertainty into the client-side updates.

-where $\alpha$ is the noise intensity, the larger the $\alpha$, the more noise it introduces, the better the privacy protection performance.
+where $\alpha$ controls the noise scale.
+A larger $\epsilon$ introduces more noise, offering stronger privacy guarantees but potentially affecting model utility.
+It is crucial to note that in this work, we treat this mechanism primarily as a tunable noise regularizer or a heuristic privacy-enhancing technique.
+Our empirical analysis shows that carefully chosen noise levels can maintain model utility while obfuscating parameters.
+However, we do not claim formal local differential privacy (LDP) guarantees because we have not conducted the necessary formal analysis (e.g., bounding the sensitivity of the upload function or accounting for privacy composition across multiple training rounds).
+Future work will focus on integrating this noise addition into a rigorous LDP or DP-SGD framework to provide certified guarantees.